emanguy/rust-rest/README.md

 Crazy that a majority of the requests responded in <100ms.
 When using my normal rest client with no load the server replies in <10ms.

 Additionally, a majority of the connection drop errors just happened because the OS couldn't keep up.
 There were some infrequent "too many open files" errors.

+## SqlX

+I tried switching to SqlX and while it is nicer to work with queries are slightly slower, on the order of about 50-70ms per request under heavy load and 5-8 under light.
+It's probably an acceptable slowdown and it's also async.